Blaine Central Veterinary Clinic

 We provide routine wellness care, in addition to care for pets who are ill or injured in the northern Twin Cities area.
 We service pets from Blaine, Mounds View, Ham Lake, Andover, New Brighton, Lexington, Lino Lakes, Circle Pines, Arden Hills, Spring Lake Park, C**n Rapids, Brooklyn Park, Fridley, St. Paul, Minneapolis and more.
 We have a full-service animal hospital with pet care services ranging from routine vaccinations to full surgical, pharmacy, laboratory, diagnostics, and radiology.

-If you are in need of emergency services, please contact:
+If you are in need of care, please reach out to the following emergency clinics listed below:

 South Metro Animal Emergency: 952-953-3737